Naturally resonant two-mediator model of self-interacting dark matter with decoupled relic abundance: Results: a consistent solution via resonant freeze-out

 \section{Results: a consistent solution via resonant freeze-out}

 The tension identified in the minimal model highlights the need for a mechanism that can enhance the dark matter annihilation rate without significantly affecting the low-velocity self-interaction cross-section.
-A well-motivated physical principle that achieves this is the resonant annihilation through a narrow $s$-channel state.

-In this Section, we demonstrate that, by extending the scalar sector to include a heavy resonance $\Phi_h$ with a mass near the kinematic threshold $m_{\Phi_h} \approx 2m_\chi$, a fully consistent solution emerges.
-The key insight is that such a resonance dramatically enhances the annihilation cross-section during thermal freeze-out (when $s \approx 4m_\chi^2$) while leaving the $t$-channel mediated self-interactions essentially unchanged.
+As defined in our EFT in Section~\ref{sec:lagrangian}, extending the scalar sector to include a heavy resonance $\Phi_h$ with a mass near the kinematic threshold, $m_{\Phi_h} \approx 2m_\chi$, provides exactly such a solution.
+The key insight is that this resonance dramatically enhances the annihilation cross-section during thermal freeze-out, while leaving the $t$-channel mediated self-interactions essentially unchanged.

-First, we outline our systematic numerical strategy for navigating multi-dimensional parameter space (Section~\ref{subsec:scan_methodology}).
-Then, we present viable parameter space where both relic density and self-interaction constraints are simultaneously satisfied (Section~\ref{subsec:viable_space}), revealing a narrow but robust region of solutions.
-From this analysis, we extracted a predictive benchmark point (Section~\ref{subsec:benchmark}) that serves as a concrete realization of our framework.
-Finally, we address the apparent fine-tuning in the resonance condition and argue that it represents a technically natural and testable feature, rather than a fundamental problem (Section~\ref{subsec:natural}).
+In this Section, we demonstrate that this two-mediator framework leads to a fully consistent solution.
+First, we outline our systematic numerical strategy (Section~\ref{subsec:scan_methodology}).
+Then, we present the viable parameter space where both relic density and self-interaction constraints are simultaneously satisfied (Section~\ref{subsec:viable_space}), revealing a narrow but robust region of solutions.
+From this analysis, we extracted a predictive benchmark point (Section~\ref{subsec:benchmark}).
+Finally, we address the apparent fine-tuning in the resonance condition and demonstrate that it represents a technically natural and testable feature (Section~\ref{subsec:natural}).

-The results demonstrate that the resonant enhancement mechanism not only resolves the theoretical tension, but also leads to sharp experimental predictions, transforming an apparent inconsistency into a highly falsifiable scenario.